ayustudio/CoreKineticJS/Future Improvements.md

 10. Build and Bundle Optimizations:
     - Implement tree-shaking to allow users to include only the features they need.
     - Explore ways to further reduce the library's file size without compromising functionality.

+We welcome community input on these planned improvements.
+If you have suggestions or would like to contribute to any of these efforts, please visit our GitHub repository or join our community discussions.